mikeytown2/masternode/stake/energi.md

 ##### 6.0 Script will end with
 Script will end with the amount of energi in the wallet.
-The acmount of energi that is staking.
+The amount of energi that is staking.
 The staking status.
 (Note that I used an empty wallet for this example)
 ![](https://i.imgur.com/95TpuHl.png "")